 Loader functions such as load, but not execution of a program, and satisfying program references from different libraries.
-Only the simplest LOAD and EXECUTE statements are summarized in this manual; the LOADER reference manual has complete details of all loader functions.
+Only the simplest LOAD and EXECUTE statements are summarized in this manual; the CDC CYBER Loader Reference Manual has complete details of all loader functions.

 Program call functions which are a request to the operating system to load and execute information existing on a file attached to the job.
-This function is discussed below.
+This function is discussed in the following paragraphs.